sarkershantonu/sarkershantonu.github.io/_posts/2020/2020-09-14-maven-jmeter-jmx.md

 ```

 #### [Multiple JMX Example with regix](https://github.com/sarkershantonu/jmeter-novice-to-advance/tree/master/jmeter-maven-examples/jmeter-include-jmx-regex)
+- We have 3 jmx in the folder
+- We select regex **login\*.jmx** which is present as prefix in 2 test cases.
+So, these 2 will run.

 ![multiple-jmx-regex](/images/jmeter-maven/multiple-jmx-run-regix.JPG)

 ![multiple-jmx-results-regex](/images/jmeter-maven/multiple-jmx-regex-results.JPG)

 ### Excluding JMX
 If you have many test cases in jmeter folder and you want to exclude test cases, you have to use **testFilesExcluded**